Alliance Air to commence Bilaspur-Delhi flights from March

-New Delhi, Feb 25 (IANS) Air India's wholly owned subsidiary Alliance Air will commence flight operations from Bilaspur to Delhi from March 1, 2021.
+New Delhi: Air India's wholly owned subsidiary Alliance Air will commence flight operations from Bilaspur to Delhi from March 1, 2021.

 The flight service will be operated between the two cities via the option of either Jabalpur or Allahabad.